 Hook up your entryway with vertical shoe storage using a stainless steel kitchen rail ($7.99) and a pack of matching S-hooks ($3.99) all from IKEA's GRUNDTAL kitchen series.
 While it won't hold a large number of shoes, it will help you keep at least a few key pairs easily available.Continue to 10 of 15 below.

 Create Tons of Entryway Storage

-But how do you make these affordable plastic cabinets look expensive?
-Add a wood topper.Continue to 12 of 16 below.
+To make these affordable plastic cabinets look like high-end furniture, just add a wood topper.Continue to 11 of 15 below.